Canary Islands quail

-The Canary Islands quail (Coturnix gomerae) is an extinct quail species that once occurred on the islands of El Hierro, La Palma, Tenerife and Fuerteventura (Canary Islands, Spain).
+The Canary Islands quail (Coturnix gomerae) is an extinct quail species that once occurred on the island of La Gomera (Canary Islands, Spain).

 Extinction

 This quail was most likely still present in the Canary Islands after humans settled there.
 Cats could have been one of the causes of the disappearance of some little flying birds like the Canary Islands quail.